Homework Policy

 • Communicate difficulties to the teacher using the homework journal.

-Where appropriate parents/guardians will be assisted in understanding the homework policy and minimising any obstacle that language etc. might present in contributing to a positive homework environment.
+Where appropriate parents/guardians will be assisted in understanding the homework policy and being mindful of any obstacle that language etc. might present in contributing to a positive homework environment.

 Teachers Should: